AniMer+: Unified Pose and Shape Estimation Across Mammalia and Aves via Family-Aware Transformer: Conclusion

 \section{Conclusion}

 \textbf{Summary. } In this paper, we first introduce AniMer, a simple yet effective approach for precisely estimating animal pose and shape.
 Then we extend AniMer to AniMer+, which unifies the mesh recovery of two distinct animal taxa (mammalia and aves) for the first time.
 The key to the success of AniMer and AniMer+ is a large capacity Transformer backbone together with an aggregated large-scale dataset.
 For the aggregated dataset, we propose a novel synthetic dataset generation pipeline to generate two novel synthetic general datasets, CtrlAni3D for quadrupeds and CtrlAVES3D for birds, which are rendered by prompting a controllable text-to-image generation model ControlNet.
 Benefiting from the model design, the synthetic datasets, and our family aware design philosophy, AniMer and AniMer+ outperform previous methods not only on 3D mammalian and avian datasets included for training, but also on out-of-domain 2D real-world mammalian and avian datasets.
 Moreover, the MoE design also enables AniMer+ to improve the performance across anatomically diverse taxa within a single model.
+Our work serves as a blueprint that can readily incorporate new parametric models as they become available.
 The principles behind both AniMer and AniMer+ shall inspire the mesh recovery tasks of the whole animal kingdom and enable several downstream applications such as avatar creation and behavioral analysis.

 \textbf{Limitations and Future Work.} Despite the demonstrated robustness, our work highlights several avenues for future improvement.
-Our analysis identifies three main limitations: (1) {Model Expressivity}: The AVES parametric model, while effective for many poses, lacks the expressiveness to accurately represent complex avian articulations, such as those during flight.
+Our analysis identifies three main limitations: (1) {Model Expressivity}: The AVES parametric model, while effective for many bird poses, lacks the expressiveness to accurately represent complex avian articulations, such as those during flight.
+For mammalia, the pose space of the SMAL model is based on a limited set of species.
+For other animal species like primates or rodents, there is a lack of effective parametric models.
 (2) {Challenging Scenarios}: Motion blur and severe occlusions would harm the reconstructed results.
 (3) {Data Generation Fidelity}: ControlNet’s species‑specific performance remains uneven, occasionally producing samples that do not correspond to the intended prompt.
-In future work, we will address these shortcomings by integrating more expressive animal parametric models, adopting spatio‑temporal reconstruction methods, and enhancing ControlNet’s understanding of diverse species.
-Building upon our current multi-species success, we also aim to expand the model's applicability to an even broader and more diverse range of animals.